thenayr/Half-Life-Alyx-SDK/README.md

 This repo includes a batch (.bat) script that you can run on your machine to faciliate the creation of a Alyx SDK sourcemod.
 This can be run as a standalone application that will enable you to use all of the Half-Life Alyx assets to start creating custom Half Life Alyx maps before the official toolkit arrives!
 This works because the existing SteamVR environments editor is ALSO based on source 2 and fairly compatible with HL Alyx assets.

 ## Run the hl-alyx-sdk-setup.bat script
-The script tries to make some assumptions about where your steam/alyx/steamvr installs are located, but should prompt you if any/all of those don't exist and you will need to manually enter the path.
-The script will copy over files that it needs (~2GB) to launch the editor.
+The script tries to locate where your steam/alyx/steamvr installs are located, but should prompt you if any/all of those don't exist.
+The script will copy over files that it needs (¬2x48GB) to launch the editor.

 ## Follow additional instructions at the end of .bat script
-Please note that the SDK that gets created DOES NOT include the HL Alyx assets,  these come from `pak_01.dir` in your EXISTING ACTUAL `Half-Life Alyx/game/hlvr` directory.
-This script does nothing to automate the extraction of those assets into the newly created `Half-Life Alyx SDK` directory.
-This is a manual process and you will have to use a tool like GCFScape or VRF to extract the folders from the VPK file into the `Half-Life Alyx SDK/game/hlvr/` directory created by this script.

-You MUST ALSO download the `.FGD` files required by Half-Life Alyx to load entities into Hammer or none of the assets will work correctly on your map.
+You MUST download the `.FGD` files required by Half-Life Alyx to load entities into Hammer or none of the entities will show up correctly on your map.
 You can download those from [Gvarados1 FGD repo](https://github.com/gvarados1/Half-Life-Alyx-FGD)

 ## Modify and run Editor launch script
-Edit the `launch-hl-alyx.bat` file and update the path to match your `sourcemods` directory.
+Edit the `launch-hl-alyx.bat` file and update the path to match your `sourcemods` directory ***if needed***.
 Double click the bat file to launch the editor.

 # Known issues
-- Navmesh doesn't appear to be working
+- Navmesh doesn't appear to be working - see other guides for fixes
 - Running in editor WILL crash the editor
 - Random crashes